 Get a free copy of your credit report

 You can request a free copy of your credit report from each credit reporting body at least once every three months.
 You can also request a free copy if:

 - you’ve been refused credit within the past 90 days, or

 - your credit-related personal information has been corrected.

 Outside the above, a credit reporting body may charge a fee for generating your credit report.

 Each credit reporting body has its own credit report format and method for calculating a credit score so you may want to see how they compare.

 Checking what’s on your credit report is important to see if there are any fraudulent applications made in your name and to check your information is correct.
 If you see something that doesn’t look right on your report, you can contact us or the credit reporting body to get it looked into.
-If there is a mistake, we will fix it.
+If there is a mistake, we will fix it for free.